stuart73/UnityPacmania/README.md

 # UnityPacmania
-A near perfect clone of the arcade game Pacmania done in the Unity game engine.
-This version includes all original levels, cut-screens and menus.
+A clone of the arcade game Pacmania done in the Unity game engine.
+This version includes all levels, cut-screens and menus.

 Because this a Unity game, it can work on Windows, Mac, Linux and will soon be playable on Android and iOS.
 I’ve only tested this on Windows and Android so far.